Design leader who makes good work actually ship

 I break things down until they're clear

 When a problem feels overwhelming, that's usually a signal the framing is wrong.
-I slow down, map the system, and find the one thing that actually matters.
-That clarity tends to unblock everyone around me too.
+I slow down and map the system.
+The one thing that actually matters usually becomes clear from there.

 02